* Trump will accept invitation to meet Kim Jong Un -White House

 * But markets capped by soaring U.S. crude oil output

-SINGAPORE, March 9 (Reuters) - Crude oil futures rose on Friday as Asian stock markets gained on news that North Korean leader Kim Jong Un will meet with U.S. President Donald Trump.
+LONDON, March 9 (Reuters) - Crude oil futures rose on Friday after two days of sell-offs amid optimism over a planned meeting between North Korea's Kim Jong Un and U.S. President Donald Trump.

-Despite these increases, Brent and WTI are on course for weekly declines of almost 1 percent and 1.6 percent, respectively.
+Still, both Brent and WTI are on course for weekly losses of around 0.5 percent and 1.34 percent, respectively.

-Traders said the weakness is due to soaring output from the United States <C-OUT-T-EIA>, which has risen by 23 percent since the middle of 2016, to 10.37 million barrels per day (bpd).
+Data from the U.S. Energy Information Administration showed crude output <C-OUT-T-EIA> rising 23 percent since the middle of 2016 to 10.37 million barrels per day (bpd).

-Thanks largely to shale drilling, the United States now produces more crude than top exporter Saudi Arabia.
+Thanks largely to shale, the United States now produces more crude than top OPEC exporter Saudi Arabia.
 Only Russia pumps more, at almost 11 million bpd.

-"It seems only a matter of time before the U.S. becomes the biggest oil producer in the world.
-The main question which keeps investors busy is when exactly this will be reached," Hans van Cleef, senior energy economist at Dutch bank ABN Amro, said in a note to investors.
+"It seems only a matter of time before the U.S. becomes the biggest oil producer in the world," Hans van Cleef, senior energy economist at Dutch bank ABN Amro, said in a note to investors.

 Unlike Middle East producers, where output is largely dictated by state-owned oil companies, U.S. producers drill and sell purely based on economics.
 If prices remain at current levels or rise further, U.S. drillers are profitable and will raise output; if prices stumble, U.S. production will fall.